K-Saxena-1703/My_Portfolio/README.md

 ## 🏆 Certifications

-- Vibe Hackathon 2025 Certificate - By UnStop
+- ChatGPT Certificate - By Guvi | HCL
 - Web Development Certificate - By EDUCBA
-- ChatGPT Certificate - By Guvi | HCL
+- Vibe Hackathon 2025 Certificate - By Unstop
 - Ministry of Youth Affair & Sports Certificate - By MYBharat
 - Sardar 150 Young Leaders Program - By MYBharat